PixelPartner/openKMQ/README.md

 spectacles - a laser cut design made from PET-G sheets 1.0mm.

 iPadKit - a laser cut viewing stand for iPad 1-4 made from 3.0mm HDF (high density wood fibers).

+A5Kit - similar viewing stand for european size A5 wire-o bound 3D photo books, made with StereoBookMaker.